WaypointRP/wp-smokemonster/README.md

     - Framework is only needed for CreateCallback / TriggerCallback.
 4. Choose whether you want a screen effect to be applied to the smoke monster's client via `Config.UseSmokeMonsterScreenEffect`

+> Note: If you are using `ox` for any of the Framework options you need to uncomment `@ox_lib/init.lua` in the fxmanifest.lua.

 # Notes
 We currently use a slightly customized version of qb-adminmenu noclip for controlling the movement of the smoke monster.
 There is a bug in the native functions SetEntityCoordsNoOffset and SetEntityCoords.
 The bug causes the up/down movements to only sync to other clients in steps of 1.0, even though on your own client it appears to be moving slowly.
 As a result any up/down movements will appear to be very choppy to other clients.